tatimun/tatimun/README.md

 </tb>

 ###
-- 👩🏻‍💻 Studying Computer Systems in Universidad Nacional de Lanus, Argentina.
+- 👩🏻‍💻 Currently, in the way to become a DevOps Engineer.
+This account is main to be my pandora box for my learning path
-- 🌱 Cloud Engineer
+- 🌱 Now working as Cloud Engineer
-- 💪🏻 Future goals: Learn more technologies
+- 💪🏻 Future goals: DevSecOps role
 - ⚡ Fun fact: Big fan of Pixel Art 👾
 -------